WebLab.Tools

 Discuss With Your Doctor

-Our tool recommends tests based on common symptom associations.
-Here's a brief overview of what some of these tests measure and why they might be relevant to your symptoms:
+Our finder tool recommends tests based on common symptom associations.
+Here's a brief guide to what these home lab tests measure and why they might be relevant to your symptoms:

-• Cholesterol & Lipids Test: Measures key markers for heart health, including LDL ("bad") cholesterol, HDL ("good") cholesterol, and triglycerides.
-Essential for assessing your cardiovascular risk.
+• Cholesterol & Lipids Test: This is a key heart health lab test you can take at home.
+It measures LDL ("bad") cholesterol, HDL ("good") cholesterol, and triglycerides to assess cardiovascular risk.

-• Testosterone Test: Measures total testosterone.
-In both men and women, non-optimal levels can impact energy, mood, libido, and muscle mass.
+• Testosterone Test: If you want to check hormone levels at home, a testosterone test can provide insight.
+In both men and women, non-optimal levels can impact energy, mood, and libido.

 Frequently Asked Questions (FAQ)